ibm-cloud-docs/activity-tracker/get_web_url.md

 After you provision an instance of the {{site.data.keyword.at_full_notm}} service in the {{site.data.keyword.cloud_notm}}, you can view, monitor, and manage events through the {{site.data.keyword.at_full_notm}} web UI.
 You can launch the UI from the {{site.data.keyword.cloud_notm}} UI or directly from a browser.
 {: shortdesc}

+You can also get the web UI URL by [undocking the dashboard.](/docs/activity-tracker?topic=activity-tracker-undock) {: tip}

 To get the UI URL, complete the following steps from a terminal: